-So I quit everything where I could not be number one or number two, the way famed General Electric CEO Jack Welch, who sold off all divisions that didn't have the potential to be number one or number two, and heavily invested into the ones that he kept.
+So I quit everything where I could not be number one or number two, the way famed General Electric CEO Jack Welch knew, who sold off all divisions that he didn't have the potential to be number one or number two, and heavily invested into the ones that he kept.

-I allowed many "talents" to atrophy for the sake of talents that I can become number one or number two with.
+I allowed many "talents" to atrophy for the sake of talents I can hone to become number one or number two with.

 Of course, context is decisive, so I made creating context my number one area of expertise.

-Context, the creation of context, is a lot like playing the violin.
+Creation of context, is a skill, a lot like playing the violin.
 You can be so-so in it, or you can become a Paganini.

-You don't need to become a Paganini to be successful in life... but you need to become good.
+You don't need to become a Paganini of creating context to be successful in life... but you need to become good.

 OK... your turn... if you think you'd like to start this process, these are the steps: